 Kidney Disease in Dogs

-Chicken jerky strips from China may cause kidney failure in dogs
+Chicken jerky strips (and other treats?) from China may cause kidney failure in dogs

 The FDA and the AVMA have been issuing warnings about chicken jerky treats from China being linked to kidney failure in dogs since 2007.
 The latest warning came in November, 2011.
 Dogs in Canada are also getting sick.
 The cause is still unknown.